Learn, connect and get inspired at Slack Frontiers 2021

 CEO of Project Include, former CEO of Reddit

-Ever heard of the ‘Pao effect’?
+Ever hear of the “Pao effect”?
 If not, get ready to be inspired.
 Join us for a conversation with Ellen Pao, the tech investor, former CEO of Reddit, writer and co-founder of Project Include, as we discuss her career, how she challenges paradigms and why she’s dedicated to empowering people to make change.

 Luminary Speaker Series: A conversation with Jennifer Doudna